snl-dakota/dakota/docs/user/usingdakota/inputfile/variables.rst

   variables, these epistemic variables admit a finite number of values (``elements``) for type integer, string, or real, each with an associated probability.

+Through :dakkw:`models:nested`, Dakota can perform combined aleatory / epistemic analyses such as second-order probability or probability of frequency.
+For example, a variable can be assumed to have a lognormal distribution with specified variance, with its mean expressed as an epistemic uncertainty lying in an expert-specified interval.
+See examples in :ref:`adv_models`.

 .. _`variables:state`: